qvdm/PasswordThing/docs/index.md

 password manager password is stored in your PT.
 If you lose it, or it breaks, you are locked out of all your passwords.

-1. When you generate a new important password, wether through the Generate button, the configuration interface or through another method (and use the configuration  interface to store it on the PT), you should make a copy of the password **immediately** and store it somehwere safe.
+1. When you generate a new important password, you should make a copy of the password **immediately** and store it somehwere safe.
 2. Good practice is to store a copy of all your passwords on another PT and to keeup that in a safe place offsite (like a safe deposit box).